evidentlyai/evidently/docs/book/reports/overview.md

 A **Report** is a combination of different metrics that evaluate data or ML model quality.

-A **Report** can be visual and interactive: you can display it inside a Jupyter notebook or export it as an HTML file.
+Уou can display an interactive report inside a Jupyter notebook or export it as an HTML file:

 ![Data Drift report example](../.gitbook/assets/reports/report_example_data_drift-min.png)

-A **Report** can also be generated as a text summary: as a JSON or as a Python dictionary.
+You can also generate the report as a text summary: as a JSON or as a Python dictionary.

 ```python
 {'timestamp': '2022-10-26 17:46:47.214403',